-X This IPM plan will be reviewed (and revised, if needed) at least annually to ensure that the information provided is still true
+X This IPM plan will be reviewed (and revised, if needed) at least annually to ensure that the information provided is still trueand correct.
+Date of next review: Updated and review as needed.

-and correct.

-Date of next review:

-Updated as needed.

-I acknowledge that I have reviewed this child care ce nter's IPM Plan and it is true and correct.
+I acknowledge that I have reviewed this school district's IPM Plan and it is true and correct.

-Signature: Date:
+Date:

-These postioned are exampt from all Hookby Cabada Ast require pments, execut the training requirement; 1) products used in self-centained heits or trans.
-2) gala or post -